ashutosh108/pramana-vachana-sangraha-v5-index-generator/README.txt

 - index.txt (articles are in the PDF order)
 - index-sorted.txt (sanskrit alphabet order: a, ā, i, ī, etc)

-Tested on windows, shold work on any platform with trivial tool path fix.
+Tested on Windows, should work on any platform with trivial tool path fix (MUTOOL_PATH).

 Expectations:
 - "tools/mutool-1.18.0.exe" exists (from mupdf)